sliide/technical_task_fs/README.md

 docker exec -it categories_postgres psql -U developer -d categories_db
 ```

+## Submission Requirements

+### Code Delivery
+- **DO NOT** push your solution to our public GitHub repository
+- Feel free to create either your own repository as a fork or **ZIP** your entire project directory and **EMAIL** the file to our recruiter

+### Documentation Requirements
+Your submission must include:

+1. A **README.md** file with:
+    - Clear setup instructions (assume we have a clean machine)
+        - Provide **complete setup instructions** - don't assume we have your tools installed
+        - Try to make your setup as easy to use as possible (Docker, one-command setup, etc.)
+        - Include any dependencies, environment variables, or configuration needed
+    - Details of how to run the application
+    - Your technology choices and reasoning.
+This can also include assumptions which you have made

+2. If you have decided to use AI, a **AI_USAGE.md** file with:
+    - The key prompts which you used
+    - Notes on how you guided the AI
+    - Details of how you validated the AI code

+3. **OPTIONAL -** If time permits, we'd love to hear what tools you think would be best for an internal tool like this.
+Feel free to create a markdown file with this information if you would like to.

 ## Time Expectation

-This task should take approximately **2-3 hours** depending on your experience level and technology choices.
-Focus on creating a working solution rather than a perfect one (we all know that less better code > loads of worse code)
+We estimate that this task should take approximately **2-3 hours** depending on your experience level and technology choices.
+Focus on creating a working solution rather than a perfect one.
+The UI does not have to be aesthetically pleasing, it can be functional (we all know that less better code > loads of worse code)

 ## Questions?

-If you have any clarifications needed about the requirements, please reach out to your recruiter contact.
+If you have any clarifications about this task and its requirements then please do get in touch with us via our recruiter

+## Next Steps
+Once we have received your task along with any other documentation which you feel is necessary for your submission, we will review it.

+If we like what we see, we'll invite you to join us on a call for a discussion where we’ll ask you to go through your task, explaining any decisions that you've made.

-Good luck!
+## Good luck!